fedarko/qeeseburger/README.md

 Although I've looked at the outputs of this code manually, I don't have any automatic testing set up for it (yet).
-If you notice something funky with the output or behavior of this code, it's likely a bug -- feel free to raise an issue, PR, etc.
+If you notice something funky with the output or behavior of this code, it's likely a bug -- feel free to open an issue, PR, etc.

 ## Dependencies